-CN6000 Series Encryptors are multiple-chip standalone cryptographic modules consisting of production-grade components contained, in accordance with FIPS 140-2 Level 3, in a physically protected enclosure.
-Excluding the pluggable transceivers (SFP or XFP), dual redundant power supplies and replaceable fan tray module, the module's outer casing defines the cryptographic boundary.
-The encryptor is completely enclosed in a steel case which is protected from tampering by internal tamper protection circuitry and external tamper response seals.
+CS Series Encryptors are multiple-chip standalone cryptographic modules consisting of production-grade components contained, in accordance with FIPS 140-2 Level 3, in a physically protected enclosure.
+The module's outer casing defines the cryptographic boundary.
+The CS100 encryptor is completely enclosed in a steel case whilst the CS10 enclosure is aluminium.
+Each case is protected from tampering by internal tamper protection circuitry and external tamper response seals.
 Any attempt to remove the cover automatically erases all sensitive information stored internally in the cryptographic module.